 Of course I didn't.
 I was a film critic for a local paper.
 The subjects of the show were public figures whose pictures I was literally invited to take at press conferences.
 I've been assured by the constitution of the United States that nobody needs permission to display a public figure's image on their wall.
 Nevertheless, Malden decided that my pictures were weird and that some people might not like them.
 He declared that no pictures would be shown without signed releases from the subjects.

 Okee doke.
 No problem.
 That week, the Academy sent out black-and-white Xerox copies of my pictures to all of the subjects themselves, along with a letter asking for permission to display the picture in their lobby.
-The Xeroxes were atrocious so I knew this was a bad idea, but I couldn't stop it.
+The Xeroxes were pretty awful so I knew this was a bad idea, but I had no choice.